Smoking in South Korea: Public campaigns

 Although public campaigns have been used in South Korea, further evaluation is needed to assess their effectiveness.
 The public campaigns included mass media campaigns on television and radio, advertisements on public transportation, online education, and self-help leaflets in health centers.
 The most effective form of campaign is one that reaches a large population and conveys negative health messages highlighting the harms of tobacco use.

 Marketing

 In South Korea, regulations on tobacco advertising differ depending on the form of communication.
 For instance, while tobacco advertisements on television and radio are banned, they are allowed in magazines and in retail stores.
 Tobacco sponsorship is restricted only for events strictly for women and children.

 Other interventions

 Quitlines have been reported to be effective as a smoking cessation tool with the widespread use of mobile technology in South Korea.
-The "quit bus" provides smoking cessation services for socially marginalized smokers such as women.
+The "quit bus" provides smoking cessation services for socially marginalised smokers such as women.